nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The list of activities are stored in a `Profile` object, hence `Manager#getProfile` is called.
 5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object that the list of activities is stored in, with the specified session unique identifier from the list of sessions.
-6. Once the session is retrieved, `ActivityListCommand` class runs `Session#getActivityListSummaryString`.
+6. When the session is retrieved, `ActivityListCommand` class runs `Session#getActivityListSummaryString`.
+   * For the sake of brevity, the specifics of the method `Session#getActivityListSummaryString` is omitted from the sequence diagram.
    1. If the activity list in the `Session` object is empty, the `Session` class returns a `String` object containing an error message.
    2. Else, a `String` object representing a table summarising the list of activities in the session is returned.
 7. Finally, the method `TextUI#printlnMessageWithDivider` is called to print the message returned.